Ford Motor Company PESTEL/PESTLE Analysis

 3. Increasing intellectual property laws worldwide (opportunity)

 Ford can improve its business sustainability to address the effect of environmental protection regulation.
-Also, Ford can improve product design to take the opportunity based on safety regulations.
-Moreover, increasing intellectual property laws are improving the remote/macro-environment of Ford by creating more protection for their intellectual properties and rights.
-This component of the PESTEL/PESTLE analysis shows that Ford can grow based on changes in the external regulatory landscape.
+Also, the car manufacturer can improve product design to take the opportunity based on safety regulations.
+Moreover, increasing intellectual property laws are improving the business environment by creating more protection for intellectual properties and rights pertaining to transportation solutions and mobility products.
+This component of the PESTEL analysis shows that Ford can grow based on changes in the external regulatory landscape.

 Ford has major opportunities for growth and improvement, as shown in this PESTEL/PESTLE analysis.
-Ford can enhance its product innovation to address various opportunities linked to climate change, demand for hybrid and electric automobiles, and related external factors.
-Ford’s international remote/macro-environment also offers opportunities for growth through expansion, especially in high-growth developing economies.
-Thus, Ford must implement strategies to globally expand based on these opportunities.
+The company can enhance its product innovation to address various opportunities linked to climate change, demand for hybrid and electric automobiles, and related external factors.
+The international industry environment also offers opportunities for Ford’s growth through expansion, especially in high-growth economies.
+Thus, the automotive business must implement strategies to globally expand based on these opportunities.

 References